-The inhabitants of Vietnam are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By April 5th, 2020, 241 infected persons have been reported in the country, but not yet any deaths.
-The first confirmed infections were reported on January 23rd, 2020, which is the date of the official notification.
+Spread of the corona virus in VietnamBy October 18th, 2021, 864053 infected persons and 21194 deaths have been reported in the country.
+The first confirmed infections were reported in January 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.

-The graph shows the number of people infected.
-Fatalities have not yet been reported.
-Due to the current corona pandemic, we update the worldwide case numbers daily.
-A list of all infected and dead people by country can be found on our Corona virus topic page
+Due to the current corona pandemic, we update the worldwide case numbers weekly.
+A list of all infected and dead people by country can be found on our Corona virus topic page.

 Weight and size

-|Body height||164 cm||153 cm|
+|Body height||168 cm||158 cm|

 |HIV / Aids||0.01%||0.03%|

-* The number of people with diabetes refers only to residents aged 20 to 79 years.
+* The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

 * DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.